NicoleEic/Brainhack_Oxbridge/README.md

 # Skills required to participate

-Some programming experience and maybe a bit of machine learning?
+Some programming experience (shell script, Python) and maybe a bit of machine learning?
 If no experience, no problem, we can work together in pairs.
+We will use Workbench Connectome software, so some experience with the tools and wb_view would be useful.

 # What different types of people could contribute?